 Reading the World: Finding intersections between literacy, creativity and sustainability

 What conditions do human beings need to thrive?
 What is the role of schooling in creating these conditions?
-How are literacy, creativity, and sustainability related and interrelated?
 How do we support children to connect their reading of the world to the things we do in school?
 To what extent is making space for these readings necessary for democracy?
 How do we best support the transition between reading the world and reading the word in a way that strengthens the relationship between empathy and agency?

 Summer Symposium 2018